jojo2357/kiwix-zim-updater/README.md

 Just pass this script your ZIM directory and away it goes. *(see Usage below)*

-Tested on PopOS!
-22.04, and should work out of the box on most debian systems, but I have not tested that.
+Tested on Debian 13, and should work out of the box on most debian systems, but I have not tested that.

-# DEPRECATION WARNING
-`kiwix-zim.sh` has been deprecated in favor of the more descriptive `kiwix-zim-updater.sh`.
-A hard link from `kiwix-zim.sh` to `kiwix-zim-updater.sh` will be maintained on this repo until at least `2025-01-01T00:00:00Z` for compatability with CRON users.

-***CALLING `kiwix-zim.sh` WILL RESULT IN AN EXIT CODE OF 2 ON SUCCESSFUL EXECUTION.
-THIS BEHAVIOR IS EXPECTED.
-CALL `kiwix-zim-updater.sh` INSTEAD TO GET A 0 EXIT CODE***

 ## What It Does